Little Nightmares II: Sales

 In Japan, the Nintendo Switch version of Little Nightmares II was the third bestselling retail game during its first week of release, with 24,470 copies being sold, while the PlayStation 4 version sold 11,163 copies in Japan throughout the same week, making it the seventh bestselling retail game of the week in the country.
 The game debuted at the seventh position in the UK and sixth position in the Switzerland in the all-format charts.
 Within one month of release, the game had sold one million units worldwide.

 Accolades

+Sequel

+In August 2023, Little Nightmares III, developed by Supermassive Games, was announced at Gamescom.
+Initially set for a 2024 release, it was later delayed to 2025.
+The game was released on 10 October 2025.